UniOfLeicester/git-novice/_episodes/10-branching.md

 ~~~
 $ cd ~/git-novice/planets
 ~~~
-{: .bash}
+{: .language-bash}

 Next, ensure that you have the very latest version from GitHub:
 ~~~
-$ git checkout master
+$ git switch main
-$ git pull origin master
+$ git pull origin main
 ~~~
-{: .bash}
+{: .language-bash}

 To check that everything is up-to-date, we can use lots of options added to the basic `git log` command to show us more detail:
 ~~~
 $ git log --oneline --branches --graph --decorate
 ~~~
-{: .bash}
+{: .language-bash}

 ~~~
-* 83f3f03 (HEAD -> master, origin/master) Discuss concerns about Mars' climate for Mummy
+* 83f3f03 (HEAD -> main, origin/main) Discuss concerns about Mars' climate for Mummy
 * 2e764a3 Add concerns about effects of Mars' moons on Wolfman
 * 0f787d0 Start notes on Mars as a base.
 ~~~
 {: .output}
-This shows us that `HEAD` is at `master` (denoted by the arrow), and `origin/master` is at the same point in history.
+This shows us that `HEAD` is at `main` (denoted by the arrow), and `origin/main` is at the same point in history.

-Now that we're happy that we're up to date, we're going to make a new branch that is _based_ on the latest commit on master.
+Now that we're happy that we're up to date, we're going to make a new branch that is _based_ on the latest commit on main.
 Branch names should be descriptive, so `new_branch` is not usually a good choice.
 ~~~
 $ git branch new_branch
 ~~~
-{: .bash}
+{: .language-bash}
 Nothing looks to have changed, but if we again use `git log --oneline --branches --graph --decorate` we see that `new_branch` is now added.
 ~~~
-* 83f3f03 (HEAD -> master, origin/master, new_branch) Discuss concerns about Mars' climate for Mummy
+* 83f3f03 (HEAD -> main, origin/main, new_branch) Discuss concerns about Mars' climate for Mummy
 * 2e764a3 Add concerns about effects of Mars' moons on Wolfman
 * 0f787d0 Start notes on Mars as a base.
 ~~~
 {: .output}
 But be careful!
-If we run `git status` we see `On branch master`.
+If we run `git status` we see `On branch main`.
 So we have created a new branch called `new_branch`, but are not on the branch yet.
-The `git log` command above also indicates this, because `HEAD` is still pointing to `master`, not to `new_branch`.
+The `git log` command above also indicates this, because `HEAD` is still pointing to `main`, not to `new_branch`.

-We check out the new branch:
+We switch to the new branch:
 ~~~
-$ git checkout new_branch
+$ git switch new_branch
 ~~~
-{: .bash}
+{: .language-bash}

 ~~~
 Switched to branch 'new_branch'